seclab-fudan/APIGraph/README.md

 For more details about our CCS 2020 paper, please see [APIGraph-website](https://xhzhang.github.io/APIGraph/).

+**Update**:
+The idea of APIGraph actually not limited to Android malware detection, it can be extended to other tasks on other platforms, e.g. Windows malware detection/classification.
+As our effort to show the generality of APIGraph, we now adapt APIGraph onto Windows malware detection tasks, refer to the *windows* branch.

 ## Source Code
 The source code are located in the [src](./src) directory, including: